 HAMMER-IN BLACKSMITHING FESTIVAL

 As a National Heritage Area, Rivers of Steel is charged with telling the local stories that celebrate our region’s contributions to our nation’s diverse heritage.
-In partnership with the Pittsburgh Area Artists Blacksmith’s Association (PAABA) the annual Hammer In at Young and Son’s Foundry and Machine Shop welcomes regional artisans each Spring to share their craft and bring renewed energy to this National Historic Landmark site.
+In partnership with the Pittsburgh Area Artists Blacksmith’s Association (PAABA) the annual Hammer-In festival at the W.A.
+Young & Sons Foundry and Machine Shop welcomes regional artisans each spring to share their craft and bring renewed energy to this National Historic Landmark site.